Donate

 • Skip high-fat toppings such as bacon bits, cheese, croutons, and crispy noodles.
 They can add hundreds of calories!

-Healthy fast food at burger chains
+Healthy fast food options at burger restaurants

 Hold or go light on the mayonnaise.
 You can eliminate around 100 calories.
 Add extra ketchup or mustard if you need a flavor kick.

-Go easy on special sauces, which add a lot of calories.
+Go easy on special sauces, which add can a lot of calories.
 If you don’t want to do without, ask for the sauce on the side.
 A little goes a long way.

 Say no to bacon, cheese, onion rings, and other calorie-laden burger toppings.
 If you want to add some interest, go with extra pickles or heart-healthy avocado.